 Pickup included

-A small island known for its giant Aldabra tortoises and beautiful beaches.
-It's a great spot for snorkeling and relaxing.
+A small island known for its giant Aldabra tortoises and historical significance as a former slave prison.

-A spicy soup made with potatoes, peas, and meat, served with rice or chapati.
+A spicy Zanzibari soup made with cassava, potatoes, and sometimes meat or seafood, served with coconut and chili sauce.

-Rice cooked with coconut milk and spices, often served with fish or meat.
+Rice cooked with coconut milk, often served with fish or meat.

-This is the dry season with pleasant weather and lower humidity, making it ideal for exploring the city and enjoying outdoor activities.
+This is the dry season with plenty of sunshine and minimal rainfall, making it ideal for beach activities and exploring the island.

 Tanzanian Shilling (TZS)